Company Alignment: The CEO's Roadmap to Business Alignment

 Download Rhythm for OKRs: Simplify Your OKR Process

-All kinds of alignment are critical to your organization’s success through all levels of the organization.
-Nevertheless, it is really challenging to align horizontally across teams/locations/departments AND vertically, from the top-level company strategy all the way down to each front-line employee.
+All kinds of alignment are critical to your organization’s success at all levels of the organization.
+Nevertheless, it is challenging to align horizontally across teams/locations/departments AND vertically, from the top-level company strategy all the way down to each front-line employee.
 Each person needs to align his/her work to the company’s goals, and your departments need to be aligned with one another so you don’t create unintentional silos, miss cross-functional project milestones, or create competition for shared resources.
 The executive team needs to be aligned around the company’s strategy and the right way to execute it.
 So how do you get your company to function as a well-oiled, fully aligned machine?
 The best way is to align employees with company goals and create a plan to execute it - from the executive team down to the customer service team and everyone in between.

 CEO's Roadmap to Company Alignment: Start with Why